It’s starting to feel autumnal out there so what better time to start planning my autumn/winter wardrobe?

 This trend has been around most of the year but swap your denim pinny for a cord one for extra warmth and bonus 60s vibes this autumn.

-I love pinafores as I love anything girly and cute but you can toughen them up with a biker jacket, doc martens or an oversized denim jacket.
+I love pinafores as I adore anything girly and cute but you can toughen them up with a biker jacket, doc martens or an oversized denim jacket.

 This burgundy pinafore comes in at just under €50 from Asos.

 If that’s out of your price range, Penneys have a very similar style for €15.

 The loose shift style is most flattering on the tall and skinny gals but I prefer a more fitted pinafore that gives me a bit of a waist.